Hieronymus Brunschwig

 Hieronymus Brunschwig or Hieronymus Brunschwygk (c.
 1450 – c.
 1512) was a German surgeon ("Wundarzt"), alchemist and botanist.
+Around 1500, he published several works in German, including a plague treatise and two books on pharmaceutical distillation, aimed at non-academic practitioners.
 He was notable for his methods of treatment of gunshot wounds and for his early work on distillation techniques.
 His most influential book was the Liber de arte distillandi de simplicibus (also called Kleines Destillierbuch).
+These distillation books helped establish the genre of Destillierbücher, which became popular during the sixteenth century, especially among non-academic readers.
+He was also the author of the Buch der Cirurgia (1497), the first printed surgical treatise in German, which compiled ancient and medieval medical knowledge and included some of the earliest detailed discussions of gunshot wounds, fractures, dislocations, and surgical treatments.

 Life

 Brunschwig was born c.
-1450 in the free imperial city of Strasbourg, which in his time was part of the Holy Roman Empire.
-Some notes in his Buch der cirurgia may suggest, that he studied in Bologna, Padua and Paris and that he participated in the Burgundian Wars, but all this is utterly unfounded.
-He settled at Strasbourg at the end of the fifteenth century.
+1450 in the free imperial city of Strasbourg, which in his time was part of the Holy Roman Empire and an important center for printing and scientific study.
+He was trained as a craftsman in the guild of barbers and bathers and understood medicine (arznei) primarily as a practical craft (kunst or handwerk), grounded in manual skill and experience.
+Some notes in his Buch der Cirurgia may suggest that he studied in Bologna, Padua and Paris and that he participated in the Burgundian Wars, but all this is unfounded.
+Archival evidence records him among barbers drafted for military service in the Burgundy campaigns in the 1470s.
+After training as a surgeon, he traveled widely through regions such as Alsace, Swabia, Bavaria, Franconia, and the Rhineland as far as Cologne.
+At these places, he practiced surgery and learned pharmaceutical techniques, especially the distillation of medicinal substances.
+He also drew on a wide range of medical and alchemical texts, adapting this knowledge into practical applications for the workshop and bedside.
+He settled at Strasbourg at the end of the fifteenth century, where he worked primarily as a surgeon serving local practitioners.
 He died in Strasbourg, c.
 1512.